Inedo/inedo-docs/ProGet/advanced/feed-replication.md

 This setup will propagate all package pushes or deletes in any of the 3 installations across all others.

+{.attention .best-practice} Note that this configuration requires 3 ProGet Enterprise licenses for the represented production environments.
+Testing instances would require additional licensing.
+To learn more about the benefits of High Availability Test Environments, see our [ProGet Free to ProGet Enterprise blog article](https://blog.inedo.com/proget-free-to-proget-enterprise).

 ### Partial Replication {#partial}

 A more complex example involves configuring an installation to act as both a replication client and server.
 In the following example, New York acts as the hub for multiple ProGet servers around the globe.
 New York is configured to fully mirror the feed in Los Angeles, but the ProGet installations in Tokyo, Miami, and Berlin are configured only to pull changes from New York.
 The goal of this setup is to prevent Tokyo, Miami, or Berlin's changes from being applied to New York or Los Angeles.